ga-adi-gelato/Course-Materials/lessons/java-essentials/java-debugging-fundamentals/readme.md

 - Inspect the value of all variables in scope

 That second point can make debugging your code much faster.
 Instead of adding a lot of print statements to monitor your variables, you can just stop your code in place!

-> Check: Why are breakpoints cleaner for debugging than print statements?

 ## Demo: Breakpoints (10 mins)